veggiemonk/awesome-docker/CONTRIBUTING.md

 * [gesellix](https://twitter.com/gesellix)
 * [dmitrytokarev](https://twitter.com/dmitrytok)

+# Mission Statement

 `awesome-docker` is a hand-crafted list for high-quality information about docker and its resources.
-It would be nice if it is related or compatible with docker in some way.
+It should be related or compatible with docker.
+If it's just an image built on top of docker, the project possibly belongs to other [awesome lists](https://github.com/sindresorhus/awesome).
+You can check the [awesome-selfhosted list](https://github.com/Kickball/awesome-selfhosted) or the [awesome-sysadmin list](https://github.com/n1trux/awesome-sysadmin) as well.
-But if it's awesome, let's us know why and you're good to go!
+If it's awesome, let's us know why (pull request or issue or chat) and we will help you!

 - Each item should be limited to one link, no duplicates, no redirection (careful with `http` vs `https`!)
 - The link should be the name of the package or project or website